-Tip: It’s important to eat plenty of fiber-rich foods, but you may want to incrementally add foods like whole grains, asparagus, and bananas to your diet if you’re not currently consuming a substantial amount of prebiotic fiber.
+Tip: It’s important to eat plenty of fiber-rich foods, like whole grains, apples, asparagus, and bananas to make sure you're consuming a substantial amount of prebiotic fiber.
 Even better?
 Add in an organic prebiotic powder supplement for an easy daily spoonful of prebiotic-rich fiber that your gut microbes will love.

 Reduced enzymatic activity: We need digestive enzymes—produced mostly in the small intestine and pancreas—to break down the food we eat into absorbable nutrient pieces, such as vitamins, minerals, and amino acids.
 The problem is, as we age, our body can produce less enzymes than we need to fully digest and absorb nutrients, which leads to bloating and gas.
 Stress can also reduce the number of enzymes our body makes because digestion takes a back seat to survival when we are in fight-or-flight mode.

 Tip: Fortunately, you can increase the number of helpful enzymes in your gut by eating enzyme-rich raw foods and taking a high-quality enzyme supplement with your meals.
 Set aside some time to meditate every day; relaxing your nervous system will take you from “fight or flight” to “rest and digest” in no time.

 Candida Issues: Normal yeast growth is crucial to overall wellness, and healthy levels of candida help our digestive function.
 However, when candida levels are unbalanced, we can experience impaired digestion, gas, and bloating.